Using DNA Testing for In Vitro Fertilisation

 One of the biggest misconceptions around this type of DNA technology is that it will be used to create 'designer babies'.
 However, this is far from the case and it is a term that has mostly been coined by the media rather than the medical community.
 This kind of DNA testing can't identify a baby's features or their characteristics, intelligence or personality.Instead, DNA testing can help doctors to identify genetic abnormalities that can have devastating consequences on the baby.
 With just one error occurring in an amino acid sequence, for instance, a significant consequence can occur that leads to a genetic disease.

-Re: The Importance of DNA
+Re: An Overview of DNA Functions

-Re: The Importance of DNA
+Re: The Properties of DNA